 If the value of your estate is under the £325,000 threshold* inheritance tax is not charged.

 Any value above the £325,000 is charged 40% inheritance tax.

 If 10% of the estate is left to charity then the inheritance tax is reduced from 40% to 36%

-Any gifts left to a charity in the will are except of the inheritance tax.
-That means that we will receive 100% of what is given in the legacy
+Any gifts left to a charity in the Will are exempt of the inheritance tax.
+That means that we will receive 100% of what is given in the Legacy.

 *Everyone has different circumstances, and there are other complications which can affect your inheritance tax and the threshold amount.
 We advise you speak about your personal circumstances and wishes with your solicitor or financial adviser.
 For more information about inheritance tax you can visit https://www.gov.uk/inheritance-tax